ivmai/bdwgc/docs/scale.md

 parallel marking and thread-local allocation support (`-DGC_THREADS -DPARALLEL_MARK -DTHREAD_LOCAL_ALLOC`).
 We tested the client using either one or two marker threads, and running one or two client threads.
-Note that the client uses thread local allocation exclusively.
+Note that the client uses thread-local allocation exclusively.
 With `-DTHREAD_LOCAL_ALLOC` the collector switches to a locking strategy that is better tuned to less frequent lock acquisition.
 The standard allocation primitives thus perform slightly worse than without `-DTHREAD_LOCAL_ALLOC`,